Rustic Pathways Duty of Care Policy

 Before Programs

 Pre-departure medical screening begins after enrollment.
-All medical history and authorization forms are reviewed by healthcare professionals.
-Complex cases are escalated to Dr. Smith.
-Students with chronic conditions receive personalized health plans developed in consultation with families and their healthcare providers.
+All medical history and authorization forms are reviewed by healthcare professionals, and complex cases are escalated to Dr. Smith.

 Country-specific risk assessments are completed for every destination.
-These assessments document local healthcare access, environmental hazards, political conditions, and evacuation routes.
+These assessments document local healthcare access, environmental hazards, political conditions and evacuation routes.

 During Programs